 Of these four historic fire stations, only two still stand.
 The one at 1602 Orange has been severely altered on both the exterior and interior and is presently a private residence.

-The Blizzard and Zimmerman law firm occupied the building in 2018 and remains the current tenant.
+The Blizzard and Zimmerman Attorneys law firm occupied the building from 2018 to 2023.

 Related link: https://en.wikipedia.org/wiki/Abilene_Fire_Station_No._2